S/PV.701 Security Council

 1S e, je

-30. Why is that so? - Because there is an element of doubt in everything human.
-This brings us to the related principle of the henefit of the doubt, which we cannot ignore, because we are politicians, and in palitics we must act in accordance with paramount, not trivial, interests, and in accordance with the dictates and the etemal principles of justice.
-This principle has been accepted and has had an outstanding champion here in the person of Mr Tsiang, whom 1 respect and admire for his outstanding contribution to the United Nations.
+30. Why is that so? - Because there is an element doubt in everything human.
+This brings us to related principle of the henefit of the doubt, which cannot ignore, because we are politicians, and in palitics we must act in accordance with paramount, not trivial, interests, and in accordance with the dictates and etemal principles of justice.
+This principle has been accepted and has had an outstanding champion here the person of Mr Tsiang, whom 1 respect and admire for his outstanding contribution to the United Nations.

 ~s